-In this article Iāll show you how to set up and start developing with the CH32V003 ā an ultra-low-cost RISC-V microcontroller ā including choosing hardware, setting up tools, and writing your first code
+In this article I’ll show you how to set up and start developing with the CH32V003 and CH32V006 series of ultra-low-cost RISC-V microcontrollers.

-The CH32V003 family
+The CH32V003/006 family

-And the price?
-Absolutely ridiculous.
 At around $0.25 per chip, it significantly outperforms comparable Atmel parts that still cost $2.00 or more.

-Sure, it has fewer GPIO pins (18 vs. 23) but the CH32V003 integrates a single-channel DMA controller, 10-bit ADC, op-amp/comparator, multiple timers, and standard buses (USART, I2C, SPI).
-Operates on 5V or 3.3V, and thereās a single-wire debug/program interface.
+The chips integrates a DMA controller, ADC, op-amp/comparator, multiple timers, and standard buses (USART, I2C, SPI).
+Operates on 5V or 3.3V –all GPIO is 5V tolerant, and there’s a single-wire debug/program interface.

-The CH32V003 comes in several hobbyist friendly packages that are compact and easy to solder;
+The CH32V003/006 comes in several hobbyist friendly packages:

-| Part Number | Package | Pin Count | Notes |
+| Part Number | Package | Pin Count | Flash/SRAM | Notes |

-| CH32V003J4M6 | SOP-8 | 8 | Easy to solder, minimal peripherals |
+| CH32V003J4M6 | SOP-8 | 8 | 16kB/2kB | Easy to solder, minimal peripherals |

-| CH32V003A4M6 | SOP-16 | 16 | Easy to solder.
+| CH32V003A4M6 | SOP-16 | 16 | 16kB/2kB | Easy to solder.
 Most peripherals except SPI |

-| CH32V003F4P6 | TSSOP-20 | 20 | Trickier to solder (smaller pitch).
+| CH32V003F4P6 | TSSOP-20 | 20 | 16kB/2kB | Trickier to solder (smaller pitch).
 All peripherals. |

 Note: The CH32V003A4M6 does not have a functional SPI interface due to the absence of an SCK pin.
 If your project requires SPI, the CH32V003F4P6 is the recommended choice.